Lesterpaintstheworld/terminal-velocity/specifications.md

 # Specifications for Terminal Velocity - Novel Mission

 ## Key Deliverables and Quality Metrics

+### Planning Steps
+1. **Extract Key Deliverables:** Use Aider commands to parse the existing mission files and identify essential narrative elements, character arcs, and thematic components relevant to "Terminal Velocity."

+2. **Organize Specifications:** Structure the extracted specifications into a clear format that reflects the narrative's progression and aligns with the technical requirements identified in the first step.

+3. **Validate Specifications:** Review the organized specifications for completeness and clarity, ensuring all requirements are actionable and any ambiguities are addressed.
 - Establish baseline quality metrics for narrative engagement, technical accuracy, and character development.

 ### Quality Assessment Criteria

+These steps will ensure that the specifications for "Terminal Velocity" are well-documented, coherent, and ready for further development.
 - **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 - **Character Development**: Assess the depth and growth of characters throughout the narrative.